-How will you start the conversation?
-It doesn't matter how you begin to talk about organ donation, it's just really important that you do.
+It doesn't matter how you begin to talk about organ donation to your family.
+It's just really important that you do.

 Explain how donating your organs and tissues will improve, or even save lives.